SERG-Delft/REMLA/rubrics.md

 Excellent: The story-line is illustrated with meaningful and appealing images and infographics.
 There is a clear link between the text and the figures.

-- The arguments laid out are technically sound, and of adequate technical depth.

 ### Solution (40%)